piraeusdatastore/piraeus-operator/README.md

 2. Delete the LINSTOR controller and satellite resources.

-   Deployment of LINSTOR satellite and controller is controlled by the `linstornodeset` and `linstorcontrollerset` resources.
+   Deployment of LINSTOR satellite and controller is controlled by the `linstorsatelliteset` and `linstorcontroller` resources.
 You can delete the resources associated with your deployment using `kubectl`

    ```
-   kubectl delete linstorcontrollerset <helm-deploy-name>-cs
+   kubectl delete linstorsatelliteset <helm-deploy-name>-ns
-   kubectl delete linstornodeset <helm-deploy-name>-ns
+   kubectl delete linstorcontroller <helm-deploy-name>-cs
    ```

    After a short wait, the controller and satellite pods should terminate.
 If they continue to run, you can